mckinsey/vizro/vizro-core/docs/pages/user-guides/table.md

 string format `yyyy-mm-dd` (see [Dash AG Grid docs](https://dash.plotly.com/dash-ag-grid/date-filters#example:-date-filter)) or a pandas datetime object.
 Any pandas datetime column will be transformed into the `yyyy-mm-dd` format automatically.

-#### Objects/Strings
+#### Objects and strings

-No specific formatting is available for custom objects and strings, however you can make use of [Value Formatters](https://dash.plotly.com/dash-ag-grid/value-formatters) to format e.g. displayed strings automatically.
+No specific formatting is available for custom objects and strings, however you can make use of [Value Formatters](https://dash.plotly.com/dash-ag-grid/value-formatters) to format displayed strings automatically.

 ### Styling and modifying the AG Grid